-Fig. 15 Insulation can be cut to fit between, over or under the rafters a) Inserting slab material (or occasionally, quilt) between rafters:
+a) by inserting slab material (or occasionally, quilt) between rafters

-Care must be taken to cut the slabs so they fit snugly between the rafters (these can be at unequal centres and not always parallel).
+This is a common approach; however, great care must be taken to cut the slabs so they fit snugly between the rafters (on older buildings, these are often at unequal centres and not always parallel one to another).
 Consequently, strict supervision is essential to ensure accurate cutting, so that there is the minimum of gap between insulation and rafter.
 It will usually be necessary to tape all junctions and joints to ensure the insulation is air tight, and a ventilated air gap is usually required above the insulation - all to prevent condensation forming within the roof structure.
-For shallow rafters, the depth of insulation possible may be inadequate for the requirements of The Building Regulations.

-b) Laying slab material or quilt over rafters:
+b) by laying slab material or quilt over rafters

 This is easier to apply and can thus be cheaper.
-However, it will invariably have the disadvantage that - especially where battens and counter battens are required - the finished roof surface will be significantly raised.
-This will create difficult (and often ugly) junctions at eaves and verge, and sometimes ridges and valleys; traditional junctions with dormers, roof lights and other features may also be compromised.
-Consequently, this method of adding insulation may well be problematic with historic buildings - especially where the roof surface is a key element in the appearance of the building.
-Unless there are special circumstances (and carefully considered details) this would not usually be permitted with a listed building.
+However, it will invariably have the disadvantage that the finished roof surface will be significantly raised - especially where battens and counterbattens are required.
+This will create difficult (and often ugly) junctions at eaves and verge, and sometimes ridges and valleys.
+Traditional junctions with dormers, roof lights and other features may also be compromised.
+Consequently, this method of adding insulation may well be problematic in historic buildings - especially where the roof surface is a key element in the appearance of the building.
+Unless there are special circumstances (and carefully considered details) this would not usually be permitted with a Listed Building.

-c) Fixing multi-layer, reflective foil beneath or above rafters:
+c) by fixing multi-layer, reflective foil beneath or above rafters

-There are now several products of this type, and the range of available products is expanding.
-As a general rule, multifoil insulation products which have been BBA tested are likely to prove acceptable in Building Regulations terms.
+There are now several products of this type, and their range and performance is rapidly expanding.
+However, some Building Control officers do not accept that these products comply with Building Regulations, and it is advisable to check with the Building Control Department.
 Despite possible technical reservations, these products offer some significant advantages for retro-fitting to existing buildings: they are simply stapled to the bottom or top of existing rafters, and it is much easier to achieve an air-tight enclosure.
 A small air gap needs to be maintained either side of the foil (and this sometimes requires battens); despite this, they often achieve a reasonable level of insulation without a significant increase in the overall depth of the roof construction.

-d) A combination of the above:
+d) By a combination of the above

-Where, for instance (as is often the case in older buildings) rafters are insufficiently deep to accommodate a good thickness of insulation, the optimum solution could be to use whatever slab material fits the joists with multifoil quilt beneath, using battens to maintain the required air gap before reinstating a ceiling finish.
-Whether used on their own or as the top part of a composite insulation package, thin, multi-layer foil based insulation membranes have the further advantage that their reflective nature provides better protection against solar gain in the summer than insulation quilts and slabs.
+Where, for instance - as is often the case in older buildings - rafters are insufficiently deep to accommodate a good thickness of insulation, the optimum solution could be to use whatever slab material fits the joists, with multi-foil quilt beneath, using battens to maintain the required air gap before reinstating a ceiling finish.
+Whether used on their own or as the top part of a composite insulation package, thin, multi-layer foil-based insulation membranes have the further advantage that their reflective nature provides better protection against solar gain in the summer than insulation quilts and slabs.

-2.2.3 Method 3: Internally - with roof finish left in situ:
+Method 3: Internally - with roof finish left in situ